Social Impact Investing

 Investment for Social Good

-Thanks to an $818,000 matching grant received from the provincial government, Toronto Foundation will pilot a unique Social Impact Investment Fund in 2018/19 for donors interested in establishing a permanent fund where we maximize every dollar of the investment for social good.
+In 2018/19 Toronto Foundation piloted a unique Social Impact Investment Fund for donors interested in establishing a permanent fund where we maximize every dollar of the investment for social good.

 OUR PROGRESS TO DATE